Lower Back Pain: Causes, Diagnosis, Treatment

-Scoliosis and spina bifida is the congenital causes of the lower back pain or the causes that exist from birth.
+Scoliosis and spina bifida is the congenital causes of lower back pain or the causes that exist from birth.
 Scoliosis is a lateral (sideways) curvature of the spine caused when one of the lower extremities is shorter than the other or due to structural scoliosis (an abnormal architecture of the spine).

 Spina bifida is a minor bony abnormality without any significant symptoms.
-However, it can accompany severe nervous abnormalities of lower extremities.
+However, it can accompany severe nervous abnormalities of the lower extremities.
 It is a congenital disability in a bony vertebral arch over the spinal canal, generally with the spinous process’s absence.
 Spina bifida commonly affects the lowest lumbar vertebrae and also the top of the sacrum.

 - Degenerative Joints and Bones

 The protein and water content of our body’s cartilage changes as we age.
 The change results in thinner, weaker, and more fragile cartilage.
 Since the joints and discs that stack the facet joints or vertebrae are partly made up of cartilage, these areas subject to wear and tear over time (called the degenerative changes).
 Disc degeneration is called spondylosis.

 These degenerative causes of low back pain are usually treated with rest, intermittent heat, rehabilitative exercises, pain relief medications, and medicines to reduce inflammation and muscle spasm.